Protea recondita: Habitat

-This species is mostly found growing on rocky slopes near mountain summits, at between 1,000 and 2,000 metres, or 800 and 1,800 in altitude.
+This species is mostly found growing on rocky slopes near mountain summits, at between 1000 and 2000 m, or 800 and 1,800 in altitude.
 The only habitat where it grows is otherwise montane fynbos on sandstone-derived soils.
 The plants are rare and scattered in the rocky habitats most especially found in the north of its range, but in the Groot Winterhoek mountains in the south of its range it is found in open habitat in which it may form isolated, but locally dominant, dense clumps.

 It was first collected together at Ezelsbank with the fynbos shrubs Elytropappus spinellosus, Oedera sedifolia, Passerina rigida (unlikely), Phylica capitata, Pteronia fasciculata, Rafnia ovata and Stoebe aethiopica; the herbs Agathelpis brevifolia, Agathosma sp., Hydrocotyle sp., Pelargonium patulum, Pharnaceum serpyllifolium, Pseudoselago guttata and an Othonna-like plant; a succulent Crassula sp.; the bulb Ornithogalum thyrsoides; the restios Restio laniger and Thamnochortus sp.; the grass Pentameris malouinensis; and the ferns Anemia caffrorum and Lomaria pumila.
 At the same locality, Murray Farm, P. recondita grows together with P. effusa, P. laurifolia and P. pendula.
 At the Sneeubergnek locality it grows together with P. cryophila and P. punctata.